Transience and recurrence of rotor-router walks on directed covers of graphs: Preliminaries

 \paragraph{Graphs and Trees.} Let $\G=(V,E)$ be a locally finite and connected directed multigraph, with vertex set $V$ and edge set $E$.
 For ease of presentation, we shall identify the graph $\G$ with its vertex set $V$, i.e., $i\in \G$ means $i\in V$.
 If $(i,j)$ is an edge of $\G$, we write $i\sim_{\G}j$, and write $\d(i,j)$ for the {\em graph distance}.
 Let $D=(d_{ij})_{i,j\in\G}$ be the \emph{adjacency matrix} of $\G$, where $d_{ij}$ is the number of directed edges connecting $i$ to $j$.
 We write $d_i$ for the sum of the entries in the $i$-th row of $D$, that is $d_{i}=\sum_{j\in\G} d_{ij}$ is the {\em degree} of the vertex $i$.

 A {\em tree} $\T$ is a connected, cycle-free graph.
 A {\em rooted tree} is a tree with a distinguished vertex $r$, called {\em the root}.
 For a vertex $x\in\T$, denote by $|x|$ the {\em height} of $x$, that is the graph distance from the root to $x$.
 For $h\in\N$, define the {\em truncated tree} $\T^h = \{x\in\T: |x| \leq h\}$ to be the subgraph of $\T$ induced by the vertices at height smaller or equal to $h$.
 For a vertex $x\in \T\setminus\{r\}$, denote by $x^{(0)}$ its {\em ancestor}, that is the unique neighbour of $x$ closer to the root $r$.
-It will be convenient to attach an additional vertex $r^{(0)}$ to the root $r$, which will be considered in the following as a sink vertex.
+It will be convenient to attach an additional vertex $r^{(0)}$ to the root $r$, which will be considered in the following as a sink vertex, which we call the \emph{down sink} $s_\down=r^{(0)}$.
 Additionally we fix a planar embedding of $\T$ and enumerate the neighbours of a vertex $x\in \T$ in counter-clockwise order $\big(x^{(0)}, x^{(1)}, \ldots, x^{(d_x-1)}\big)$ beginning with the ancestor.
 We will call a vertex $y$ a \emph{descendant} of $x$, if $x$ lies on the unique shortest path from $y$ to the root $r$.
 A descendant of $x$, which is also a neighbour of $x$, will be called a \emph{child}.
 The \emph{principal branches} of $\T$ are the subtrees rooted at the children of the root $r$.
-The \emph{wired tree} $\wiredT$ of height $h$ is the multigraph obtained from $\T^h$ by collapsing all vertices $y\in \T$ with $\d(r,y) = h$, together with the ancestor $r^{(0)}$ of the root to a single vertex $s$, the sink.
-We do not collapse multiple edges.
-Let us introduce \emph{the down and up sinks}